insysbio/LikelihoodProfiler.jl/docs/src/index.md

 # Overview

-LikelihoodProfiler is a [Julia](https://julialang.org/downloads/) package for identifiability analysis and confidence intervals estimation.
+LikelihoodProfiler is a [Julia](https://julialang.org/downloads/) package for practical identifiability analysis and confidence intervals estimation using the profile likelihood approach.

 ## Installation

-In Julia terminal, run the following command:
+In Julia terminal run the following command:

 ```julia
 import Pkg; Pkg.add("LikelihoodProfiler")